MMTIS/badger/tools/README.md

 `path_to_xml_file.xml.zip` can be an xml, a zip or a gz file.

 ## The GTFS validator
-in the `tools` folder there is the a tool for validating GTFS files.
-It uses the Mobility Data validator: https://github.com/MobilityData/gtfs-validator/#readme
+In the `tools` folder there is the a tool for validating GTFS files.
-You need to install this locally, with an acceptabler java run time environment.
+It uses the Mobility Data validator: https://github.com/MobilityData/gtfs-validator/#readme You need to install this locally, with an acceptabler java run time environment.
 The current project expects it in the tools-folder.
 You can change the name and place in the configuration: